-OHCD works closely with the PWC Human Rights Commission to ensure proper Fair Housing information distribution to program applicants and participants.
-As part of the briefing process, OHCD provides HCV program applicants with pertinent information and informational brochures about fair housing requirements as well.
-Fair Housing posters are visibly placed at our OHCD offices.
+OHCD continues to work closely with the PWC Human Rights Commission to ensure proper Fair Housing information distribution to program applicants and participants.
+As part of the briefing process, we provide HCV program applicants with pertinent information about fair housing requirements.
+Fair Housing posters are conspicuously placed at our OHCD offices.
 Also, OHCD consults with PWC Human Rights Office, the PWC Attorney, and HUD field office to seek guidance and/or clarity on issues where owner lease requirements may appear ambiguous and/or discriminatory.
-In FY22 OHCD in all recertification packets a brochure of Fair Housing Rights as a measure to increase awareness and assistance.
-For FY2019 thru FY2023.
-OHCD provided funding through the Community Development Block Grant (CDBG) to the PWC Human Rights Commission to conduct fair housing testing, marketing and outreach to the community, and intends to continue this funding for Fair Housing activities in FY23.
-In FY21 OHCD contract with COG for a Metro Regional Analyst of Impediment to Fair Housing Choices, anticipated to be completed in FFY 2023 (FY24).
+FY2019, FY2020 & FY2022 OHCD contracts with PWC Human Rights Commission to conduct fair housing testing, marketing, and outreach.
+This contract for these services is between OHCD and the PWC County Human Rights Commission is funded through Community Development Block Grant (CDBG) administrative funds.
+In FY21 OHCD contract with COG for Metro Regional Analyst of Impediment to Fair Housing Choices.